thingsboard/thingsboard.github.io/use-cases/environment-monitoring.md

     <div class="about-text">
         <div class="short">
             <div class="block">
-                <p class="text">All data from sensors is transmitted to ThingsBoard over a secure connection (MQTT, HTTP, or CoAP) using an IoT Gateway.</p>
+                <p class="text">Sensor data is transmitted to ThingsBoard using IoT protocols like HTTP, MQTT, CoAP, and LwM2M, or via integrations with LoRaWAN servers and other platforms.</p>
             </div>
         </div>
         <div class="long">